lumian2015/lockFreeProgramming/lock-free-vs-spin-lock.md

 sys  0m0.012s
 ```

 From the above result, we could see that lock-free program is better than spin-lock program.
 Let's see the addition part of both programs.\(For the lock-free program, it is the code from line 11 to 13, for the spin-lock program, it is the code from line 12 to 15\) They're both loops, and very similarly-looking ones.
 Moreover, we can loop at both loops for a period of time.
 How come they're at the opposite sides of the locking/lock-free distinction?!
-Does lock-free program really perform better than lock-based program?

 Let's first see an example.